China at the Olympics: Participation

+Designation Issues - PRC versus ROC and classification of Hong Kong

 The Chinese Olympic Committee in its current form was recognized in 1979.
 Before the Chinese Civil War, athletes competed as the Republic of China (ROC) at the Olympics.
-The ROC continued to compete from 1952 (Summer Olympics) to 1976 (Winter Olympics), but only representing athletes from the island of Taiwan (although the football team members of ROC in the 1960 Olympic Games were overwhelmingly Hong Kongers).
+The ROC continued to compete from 1952 (Summer Olympics) to 1976 (Winter Olympics), but only representing athletes from the island of Taiwan (although the football team members of ROC in the 1960 Summer Olympic Games were overseas Hong Kongers).
 The dispute over use of the name China resulted in the PRC boycotting the Games completely during these years.
-In 1979, the International Olympic Committee passed a resolution for the ROC team to be designated Chinese Taipei, and this opened the door for the PRC to finally join the Olympic movement.
+In 1979, the International Olympic Committee approved the Nagoya Resolution in which the name "China" would be owned by the National Olympic Committee of the People's Republic of China, based in Beijing.
+While the Republic of China headquartered in Taipei would be called as Chinese Taipei, which also regulated the use of national symbols during the Games and any related events; this reopened the door for the PRC to finally join the Olympic movement.

 Hong Kong has had a distinct National Olympic Committee since 1950 and has competed at the Games since 1952.
 After the territory was returned to the PRC and the Hong Kong Special Administrative Region was created in 1997, this arrangement has continued, with Hong Kong competing independently from the rest of the nation under the name Hong Kong, China.
+China is ranked fourth by total number of medals in the Olympic Games.

 Olympic bids and hosted Games

-The People's Republic of China has hosted the Games on two occasions.
+The People's Republic of China has hosted the Games on two occasions: in 2008 and in 2022.
 Beijing is the first city to have hosted both the Summer and Winter Olympics.